U.S. Sales Tax in eCommerce: What You Need to Understand in General

-- Other activities which may not be limited to warehouses, dropshipping, or receiving sales referrals in-state even temporarily doing a business in-state.
+- Other activities may not be limited to warehouses, dropshipping, receiving sales referrals in-state, or even temporarily doing business in-state.

 If you have a nexus in a certain state, you must collect sales tax on your customers based on the tax rate where your business has a nexus.

-Sales Tax Rate imposition differs from each locality, these are origin-based tax states and destination-based tax states.
+Sales Tax Rate imposition differs from each locality: origin- and destination-based tax states.

-Origin-based sales tax states, you charge the amount of state and local sales tax effective at your business’ location to everyone who you ship taxable items in that state.
-So your location would be your office, warehouse, or your dropshipping hub.
+Origin-based sales tax states you charge the amount of state and local sales tax effective at your business location to everyone you ship taxable items in that State.
+So your location would be your office, warehouse, or drop shipping hub.